 - No Differentiating Factor: KPMG does not have a clear differentiating factor or USP from other big 4s.

-- Reputational Issues: KPMG has been part of several controversies which tarnished its reputation including the incident of their former partner being involved in insider trading.
+- Reputational Issues: KPMG has been part of several controversies that tarnished its reputation including the incident of its former partner being involved in insider trading.

 - Difficulty Expanding Service Segments: Although KPMG is working well in the current services they offer, they face challenges and limited success in introducing additional service segments.